vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |--------|
 | 13     |

+The median of the second category percentage of entire viewing history is ```13```.

 <hr>

-### 6.9 What is the 80th percentile of films watched featuring each customer’s favorite actor?
+### 8. What is the 80th percentile of films watched featuring each customer’s favorite actor?

 ```sql
 SELECT